-Unsatisfactory -- A "U" denotes that course requirements

-and standards are not being met.
+U Unsatisfactory -- A "U" denotes that course requirements and standards are not being met.
+0

-AU Audit -- An "AU" denotes that minimum standards of at-
+AU Audit -- An "AU" denotes that minimum standards of attendance were met.
+0

 Self-Paced Courses

 Self-paced courses allow students to work at their own pace, either in a class-room or laboratory, or, in the case of related field experience and practicum courses, at a work site.
 Self-paced office technology courses require the course work to be completed in the MTC 200 computer laboratory.
 Instructors are available during all computer laboratory hours.
 Students registered for a self-paced office technology class must pick up a syllabus in MTC 200 during the first week of class.